 Credit reports can be multiple pages, so it may be difficult to know where to begin or what to look for when you read a credit report.
 Your credit score is just a snapshot of your full credit report and doesn’t tell the entire story.

 Your credit report is what creditors and lenders will use to determine your approval odds for a loan or credit account.
 You may have bad credit and not know what to look for to fix it.
 That’s what makes it so important to know how to read a credit report.
+It is also equally important to monitor your credit profile often.

 Your credit report will read as follows: